-Jennifer Falcón

-Assistant Director

-Rhetoric and Writing Studies-Undergraduate Program

-Department of English

-The University of Texas at El Paso
+Jennifer Falcón Assistant Director Rhetoric and Writing Studies-Undergraduate Program Department of English The University of Texas at El Paso Hudspeth Hall 500 W. University Ave.

-Hudspeth Hall

-500 W. University Ave.

 El Paso, TX 79968

-Dear Dr. Timothy Chin and Search Committee:
+Dear Dr. Denecker and Search Committee:

-I am writing to apply for the tenure-track position of Assistant Professor of English and Composition at Cal State University Dominguez Hills.
+I am writing to apply for the full-time tenure-track (2017381) position of in the English Department at the University of Findlay.
 Currently, I am a Ph.D. candidate in Rhetoric and Composition at the University of Texas at El Paso (UTEP) graduating in May 2018.
-My experience as a teacher, at the administrative level, and my research make me a candidate that can help sustain, grow and immediately contribute to the English Department at CSU Dominguez Hills.
+My experience as a teacher, at the administrative level, and my research make me a candidate that can help sustain, grow and immediately contribute to the Rhetoric and Composition program at the undergraduate and graduate level at the University of Findlay.

 My teaching experience in the Rhetoric and Writing Studies-Undergraduate Program (RWS-UP) at UTEP has prepared me to teach a diverse group of students.
-Teaching composition at a Hispanic Serving Institution (HSI) helped me to understand that it is important to not only teach a curriculum, but also to implement student centered learning by negotiating learning goals.
+I believe it is important to not only teach a curriculum, but also to implement student centered learning by negotiating learning goals.
 This creates an active and engaged learning environment where students reflect and make stronger connections between the coursework and their field of study.
-I encourage students to view the knowledge and skills they bring to the class as beneficial to their writing.

 Teaching is at the core of my career goals.
 I continually strive to be a better teacher so that I can help my students meet their academic goals.
 Part of improving as a teacher is the ability to critically assess what it is I teach and why.
 For this reason I chose to focus my dissertation on how a first-year composition curriculum is developed.
 Specifically, my dissertation researches how multimodal composition assignments are implemented in first-year composition curriculums.
-I am researching what counts as a multimodal assignment, whether these are digital assignments, major or minor assignments, and what theories inform the learning outcomes.
-I also investigate how these assignments may be used in composition classes to the benefit of multilingual writers.
+I am research what counts as a multimodal assignment, whether these are digital assignments, major or minor assignments, and what theories inform the learning outcomes.
+To research this topic I begin by tracing the overlap between multiliteracies, digital multiliteracies or digital literacies, multimodal composition, and digital rhetoric, procedural rhetoric, and electracy.

+As I see it there exist many similar goals or learning outcomes in the application of theories intended to develop students' digital literacies.
 I conducted an analysis of survey responses from WPAs and first-year composition instructors, with 55 participants from universities and community colleges, and nine follow-up interviews.
-My dissertation benefits the field of rhetoric and composition and its students by using the wealth of knowledge of scholarship in digital rhetoric, procedural rhetoric, and electracy to improve composition practices in digital spaces both inside and outside the classroom for all levels of writers.
+My dissertation benefits the field of rhetoric and composition and its students by using the wealth of knowledge of scholarship in digital rhetoric, procedural rhetoric, and electracy to improve composition practices in digital spaces both inside and outside the classroom.

 As a graduate instructor I taught 13 sections of first-year composition, in a variety of environments, including hybrid, online, and face-to-face settings.
 I believe this prepared me to develop assignments specific to the learning environments the students and myself occupied through the duration of a semester.
 I teach a first-year composition curriculum that focuses on writing in discourse communities, analyzing genres, and building digital multiliteracies.
-In my first-year composition courses I aim to help students develop digital multiliteracies by introducing them to elements of digital rhetoric theory, multimodal composition, and technical communication to reflect the demands of a 21st century education.
+In my first-year composition courses I aim to help students develop students digital multiliteracies by introduce them to elements of digital rhetoric theory, multimodal composition, and technical communication to reflect the demands of a 21st century education.